ar-ushi/portfolio-v2/README.md

 </p>

 <h2> This Project was created in 2021.
-Since then, we've had gatsbyv5 rollout - this project is currently being updated to reflect some of the performance improvements in the recent versions of gatsby </h2>
+Since then, we've had gatsbyv5 rollout - this project is currently being updated to reflect some of the improvements in the recent versions of gatsby </h2>